Abdullah al-Muhaysini

 Abdullah al-Muhaysini (عَبْد ٱللَّٰه ٱلمُحَيْسِنِي), is a Saudi Arabian Salafi cleric who is known for having served as a religious judge in the Army of Conquest in the Syrian Civil War.

 Early life

 He was born in the city of Buraidah, al-Qasim, to a known religious family.
 Attending elementary school here, he continued secondary school and college in Mecca, where he also graduated from the University of Umm al-Qura in the field of Islamic Jurisprudence.
 Later he studied Comparative Jurisprudence in the Al-Imam Muhammad Ibn Saud Islamic University in Riyadh, writing a master treatise on the rule of war refugees according to Islam.

 Muhaysini is married and has children.

-His father Muhammad ibn Sulayman al-Mohaisany is a known Quran reciter and has served as the imam and preacher of a local mosque in Mecca.
+His father Muhammad ibn Sulayman al-Muhaysini is a known Quran reciter and has served as the imam and preacher of a local mosque in Mecca.
 He has at least once been arrested by government authorities for his public prayers.

-Abdullah al-Muhaysini arrived in Syria in 2013 after his uncle Omar Al-Muhaysini had previously died there fighting the Syrian Arab Army.
-In an interview with IZRS he stated that his intention when departing towards Syria had been to resolve the internal conflicts between Syrian Opposition factions.
+Abdullah al-Muhaysini arrived in Syria in 2013 after his uncle Omar al-Muhaysini had previously died there fighting the Syrian Arab Army.